|

 TL [charging-case-number [filing-case-number]]

-cover page. charging-case-number and filing-case-number
+charging-case-number and filing-case-number for use in all

 TM number ...

-Declare technical memorandum number(s) used by MT.
+Declare technical memorandum number(s) used with MT

 Strings available to TP